BBC South West

-BBC South West is the BBC English Region serving Cornwall, Devon, Isles of Scilly, West Somerset, West Dorset and Channel Islands.
+BBC South West is the BBC English Region serving Cornwall (including the Isles of Scilly), Devon, West Somerset, West Dorset and the Channel Islands.

 Services

 Television

 BBC South Wests television service (broadcast on BBC One South West) consists of the flagship regional news service Spotlight, the opt-out service BBC Channel Islands, and a 20-minute opt-out during Sunday Politics.

 BBC South West covers Cornwall, Channel Islands, Devon, West Dorset and West Somerset.

 Due to the size of West Dorset, the listenership of BBC Radio Solent is covered by both BBC South and BBC South West.

 Radio

 The region is the controlling centre for BBC Radio Devon, BBC Radio Cornwall, BBC Radio Somerset, BBC Radio Jersey and BBC Radio Guernsey.

 On weekdays, the five stations carry local programming between 5 am and 7 pm before joining together for networked programming between 7 pm and closedown at 1 am.
 Weekend evening programmes are also simulcast with stations in the BBC West region.